 Executive Summary

 The sub team for Guidelines on Good Faith Conduct in Participating in Board Removal Discussions was tasked with creating a framework for community members to propose removal of Directors in a manner that would allow individuals acting on behalf of their supporting organization or advisory committee to benefit from the indemnification clause enshrined in ICANN’s Bylaws as amended on October 1, 2016.
 The goal was to find the right balance between encouraging good faith behavior from the community without discouraging exercise of the community power to remove Directors.The sub team opted for a minimalist approach that leaves discretion to the SO/AC as to what process to follow provided there is some process that can be documented and explained to other SO/ACs who are acting in the capacity of Decisional Participants within the Empowered Community as defined in ICANN’s Bylaws.Adherence to the guidelines should be sufficient to demonstrate the good faith required to trigger the indemnity.
-The result is that individuals who are representing their communities in Director removal process are shielded from the costs of responding to Director initiated actions during the escalation and enforcement process for Director removal.
+The result is that individuals who are representing their communities in a Director removal process are shielded from the costs of responding to Director initiated actions during or after the escalation and enforcement process for Director removal.

 Description of Issue